paperbenni/wavetwin/README.md

 # Wavetwin

-Remove duplicates from your music library using acoustic fingerprinting.
+Find and help remove duplicates from your music library using acoustic fingerprinting.

 ## Installation